A Highly Interactive Training Course On

 • HSE Professionals and Compliance Officers

-• Operations and Technical Staff involved in plant safety systems
+• Operations and Technical Staff responsible for plant safety systems

 How will this Training Course be Presented?